 Evaluation

-The Linguistics Undergraduate Curriculum Committee (LUCC) will conduct an assessment using several metrics, using both direct and indirect measures, to evaluate the viability of the certificate, attainment of learning outcomes, and student satisfaction.
-First, the LUCC will track enrollments of students in the certificate program and their completion rates over time.
+The Linguistics Undergraduate Curriculum Committee (LUCC) will conduct an assessment using several metrics, using both direct and indirect measures, to evaluate the viability of the certificate, mode of delivery, attainment of learning outcomes, and student satisfaction.
+First, the LUCC will track enrollments of students in the certificate program and their completion rates over time, including mode of delivery as described in the previous section.
 It is important to the department that our efforts be worth the time invested in overseeing the program, while it is important to students that they are able to complete the program within a reasonable timeframe.
 Second, student performance as determined by final grades in certificate courses will be used to compare those students completing the certificate to those who are not.
 Given that The Department of Linguistics has not offered a certificate up until now, we would like to be aware of potential differences between certificate and non-certificate students.
 Third, to ensure that each expected learning outcome is met, the LUCC will work with course instructors to develop a set of questions that align with each of the ELOs.
 Given that these are program learning outcomes, and not course outcomes, these questions will be included in an exit survey required of students upon completing the certificate.
 The Undergraduate Coordinator, also part of the LUCC, will oversee the entire assessment by tracking enrollments, completion rates, and student grades.
 The coordinator will also administer the exit survey as part of a requirement for completing the certificate program.
 The coordinator will share results from the assessment with the LUCC, and then later to the faculty within a department meeting at the onset of each academic year.

 Appendix A Advising Sheet